MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 1. For type B architecture, customers rely on an integration provided by their hardware partners hosted on-site in the customer’s environment.
 2. For type C architecture, customers can create an loongoing process or an event-based process, using Azure functions, to call Places APIs to send telemetry.

-   For a sample application, see [A Github link?] this project to send data to Places.

 3. Both type B and C integration architectures require customers to register an Azure AD application and provide admin consent with PlaceDeviceTelemetry.ReadWrite.All.
 For more information, see the [Microsoft Graph permissions reference](/graph/permissions-reference).

    :::image type="content" source="./media/connected-buildings/connected-buildings-register-an-application.png" alt-text="Screenshot of the Register an application dialog box.":::